marktext/marktext/docs/LINUX.md

 You cannot really install an AppImage.
 It's just a file which can be integrated with your desktop environment.
 The only thing you have to do is to create a desktop file that link to Mark Text (like `~/.local/share/applications/appimage-marktext.desktop`).

+##### System integration

+You can integrate the AppImage into the system via AppImageLauncher.

 ### Uninstallation

 1. Delete AppImage file.